ethanlabs101/Retro-Fi/README.md

 - Git - to clone this repository
 - Bash – version 5.x recommended
 - Rofi – for the graphical menu interface
 - Flatpak – for certain emulators and runtime support
+- Flathub - via flatapk to be able to install emulators
 - RetroArch – for multi-system emulation support

 ### Optional / System Emulators